Post Vasectomy Semen Analysis

 Clearance post vasectomy is defined as follows:

-- one specimen with <10,000 immotile sperm followed by one azoospermic semen sample
+- One sample with <100,000 immotile sperm cells, followed by an azoospermic sample

 If your samples fall into these criteria following analysis you will be granted clearance to stop using other forms of contraception.